Let’s see if you're eligible:

 Enrolled for the Upcoming Academic Year+ Read more

-You’re eligible for this scholarship if you plan to enroll in full-time or part-time study at an accredited two- or four-year college, university, vocational-technical or graduate school, in Fall 2023.
+You’re eligible for this scholarship if you plan to enroll in a recognized program in the United States as either a full-time or part-time student, in person or virtual attendance at an accredited two- or four-year college, university, vocational-technical or graduate school in Fall 2024.

 Historically Underrepresented Students+ Read more

-Awards will be given to historically underrepresented students, including those who identify as Black or African American, Hispanic or Latino, American Indian or Alaska Native, Asian, and Native Hawaiian or other Pacific Islander.
+Awards will be given to historically underrepresented students, including those who identify as Black or African American, Middle Eastern/North African, Hispanic or Latino, American Indian or Alaska Native, Asian, and Native Hawaiian or other Pacific Islander.

 U.S. Citizens+ Read more